 This always works, but we often need to simplify the fraction afterwards, as in this example (press play button):

 We simplified the fraction 2032 to 1016 , then to 58 by dividing the top and bottom by 2 each time, and that is as simple as it can get!

 What Did We Do?

 1. We multiplied each fraction by the denominator of the other.
-Let's use letters instead of numbers to show it:
+Let's use letters instead of numbers:

 2. And because they now have the same denominator, we can add them:

 In One Step!

-We could do those two things in one step like this:
+We can do those two things in one step like this: